Research Tools: Field Observation & Facilities Support

-A significant part of NSSL’s specialized field instrumentation is built, managed and maintained by an experienced group of problem-solvers on the Field Observing Facilities Support team who work hard to come up with innovative ways to support NSSL scientist’s storm research efforts.
+A significant part of NSSL’s specialized field instrumentation is built, managed and maintained by an experienced group of problem-solvers on the Field Observation and Facilities Support team who work hard to come up with innovative ways to support NSSL scientist’s storm research efforts.

 NSSL Research Vehicle Fleet